harshjain0007/ExpenseTracker/README.md

 # ExpenseTracker
+In this project we can add day to day expenses
-We do curd operation using springboot
+We do understand the curd operation using springboot after that it work fine
+I am deploy my project on DockerHub